 Fourth, cook the quinces.
 Cook the quinces for about 1 hour with the lid on.
 They should be cooked until they are tender, but not mushy.

 Fifth, cool the poached quinces and serve.
 Once the quinces have finished cooking, remove them from the syrup, place them in a serving dish, and allow them to cool completely.
 Once cooled, chill them in the refrigerator for at least 1 hour before serving.
-Before serving, top each half with some clotted cream and chopped pistachios.
+Before serving, top each half with some clotted cream or thick strained yogurt and chopped pistachios.

 If you want a more caramelized poached quince dessert, preheat the over to 350°F (180°C) while they are still poaching.
 Once finished, place the halves on a lined baking tray and bake them for about 5 minutes.